PetLucy/LunaHR-Linux/README.md

 This fork is to port [ImLunaUwU](https://github.com/ImLunaUwU)'s [LunaHR](https://github.com/ImLunaUwU/LunaHR) to Linux.<br/>
 This allows us to use and create vrchat avatars with LunaHR assets while on Linux.<br/>
-It's still a work in progress.
-This is a very early version, and I will continue to improve it.

 ### Currently, this version only supports Polar H10 devices.
 I might try to add support for more devices in the future.